Hatha Yoga Asanas And Their Benefits

 Overall Benefits Of Hatha Yoga

-• Hatha Yoga may lead to an enhanced immune system
+• It may lead to an enhanced immune system.

-• It relaxes your mind and body and keeps tension at bay
+• It relaxes your body and ensures it functions properly.

-• It keeps your nerves healthy and spine supple
+• It keeps your nerves healthy and your spine supple.

 Now that we know of some Hatha Yoga poses and their benefits, let’s find out the answers to some common queries regarding Hatha Yoga.